 There is also a smarter way to scale this small business idea.
 You can record your lessons and package them into a digital course to sell online.
 This method allows you to earn income repeatedly from a single effort without having to teach live classes every day.

-Source: john
+Source: horizon

 2. Create and Sell Handmade Personalized Products

 Are you looking for a unique small business idea?
 People are tired of mass produced goods from assembly lines and prefer items with character.
-You have likely seen exquisite products made with UV printing technology on the market.
+Official data from CMA France shows that most shoppers now actively seek local products and are perfectly willing to pay higher prices for them.

 Traditional UV printing required large industrial equipment.
 However, technology has evolved significantly.
 You can now use a desktop UV printer to easily customize products right from your home.
 This industry is still starting out and holds vast prospects because it meets niche demands.
-Once you create your unique items, you can easily list them on online marketplaces for handmade goods to reach customers across France.

 3. Start a Print On Demand Business